Financial Planning and Analysis Automated

 How Predictive Analytics SuperCharges FP&A Automation

-For example, predictive analytics can be one of the most potent ways to enhance FP&A productivity by automating account reconciliation and classification; accountants and FP&A professionals can focus on higher-value activities such as predictive modeling for revenue growth or market share forecasting.
+For example, predictive analytics can be one of the most potent ways to enhance financial planning and analysis productivity by automating account reconciliation and classification; accountants and FP&A professionals can focus on higher-value activities such as predictive modeling for revenue growth or market share forecasting.

 The Challenges Facing the FP&A Process